Our Mission, Commitment & Plan

 - Free for Life believes border monitoring stations are the most crucial point for intervention, between freedom and slavery.

-- Free for Life believes that ‘the victim’ is the true expert on warning signs, risks, and trafficking prevention.
+- Free for Life believes that ‘the survivor’ is the true expert on warning signs, risks, and trafficking prevention.
 This is why 90% of our staff at our Border Monitoring Stations are recovered victims, that have a heart for saving other lives!

 - To maintain border monitoring stations staffed with trained personnel to prevent trafficking across the Nepal-India border.